specifics/aero-structures/README.md

 * It can be extended into C/C++ for embedded computing applications.

 ### <a name="beginner-novice"></a>Beginner-Novice
 Whether you're learning to code for the first time or an experienced programmer looking to add Python to your repertoir of languages, these resources will get you up and running quickly.
 The very first thing you'll want to do is download the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, and start up an IDE of your choice for one of the resources below.
-I recommend _JupyterLab_.
+I recommend _JupyterLab_ or _Spyder_

 #### <a name="learning-python-for-the-first-time"></a>Learning Python for the First Time
 There are five main resources recommended by the Python community, all of them free.
 You only need to choose one and stick with it, but as we are all blessed with different minds, you'll want to try several to see which is more suited to your learning style.
 As my electrical engineering professor once told me, *"Find a voice that speaks to you."*